Sydney Bristow: Season 2

 During season 2, Sydney continues to act as a double agent inside SD-6 and also performs direct missions for the CIA.
 Irina Derevko turns herself in to the CIA and provides valuable information to help bring down SD-6.
 Midway through the season, the CIA finally has enough information to bring down the entire Alliance organization and the assault on SD-6 headquarters, led by Sydney and Vaughn.
 The organization comes tumbling down, but Sloane gets away and is now working covertly with Julian Sark.

 Following the fall of SD-6, Sydney decides she wants to leave the CIA but finds herself unable to do so knowing that Sloane is still free.
 Sydney also has to work to make amends with Dixon, who is bitter that Sydney knew SD-6 was not part of the U.S. Government and didn't tell him, although they are eventually able to patch things up and Dixon begins to work with the CIA.

-During this time, Sydney's friend and roommate Francie has secretly been replaced by an agent of Sloane and Sark's, Allison Doren.
+During this time, Sydney's friend and roommate Francie has secretly been assassinated and replaced by an agent of Sloane and Sark's, Allison Doren.
 Sydney eventually figures out that "Francie" is not who she says she is and the two engage in a battle which destroys the entire apartment.
 Sydney shoots Allison three times, apparently killing her, but Sydney is also severely wounded and passes out.

 When Sydney wakes up, she is in Hong Kong and comes to find out that two years have passed without her knowledge.

 Season 2 saw a fundamental change in Sydney's character, allegedly introduced in order to give the show more action.
 In the first season, Sydney almost never kills, preferring fisticuffs and tranquilizer guns to deadly blows and real bullets.
 Starting this season, she behaves more like a stereotypical spy, usually killing enemies and rarely using tranq guns.
 Although there were some minor incidents prior, the episode "Phase One" is generally considered to mark the arrival of this new version of Sydney.
 While some fans have criticized this change in Sydney's character, others have suggested that it might have been influenced by the arrival of her mother.
 During season 2 Sydney also begins to dress and act more sexually to achieve her goals.